iamdoron/cargo-through/README.md

 # cargo-through
-nodejs package that utilizes Async.cargo on streams
+nodejs package that utilizes Async.cargo for object streams